Version Date: 2021

 History of Collection

 The Agriculture Library began in 1912 following a study by a faculty committee appointed to investigate the feasibility of establishing an Agriculture Library.
 Student assistants were in charge of the collection which at first consisted of current agriculture periodicals, experiment station publications, and a few farm papers.
-In the spring of 1914, several thousand volumes on agriculture were transferred from the Main Library and were combined with the library books scattered among the departments of the College to form the agriculture collection.
-In 1915, a professional librarian was appointed, and the real development and growth of the Agriculture Library began.
-In the spring of 1924, the Agriculture Library moved to its present location in Mumford Hall.
-During the following years, the Library absorbed the holdings of several office collections, most notably Animal Genetics, Floriculture, Forestry, Agricultural Engineering, Agricultural Economics, Agronomy, and Vo-Ag Services.
+In the spring of 1914, several thousand volumes on agriculture were transferred from the Main Library and were combined with the library books scattered among the departments of the College to form the Agriculture collection.
+In 1915, a professional librarian was appointed, and the real development and growth of the agriculture collection began.
+In the spring of 1924, the Agriculture Library moved into Mumford Hall.
+In the years that followed, the Library absorbed the holdings of several office collections, most notably Animal Genetics, Floriculture, Forestry, Agricultural Engineering, Agricultural Economics, Agronomy, and Vo-Ag Services.

 Estimate of Holdings